7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Application-Services.md

 Azure supports automated deployment directly from several sources.
 The following options are available:

 -  **Azure DevOps**: You can push your code to Azure DevOps (previously known as Visual Studio Team Services), build your code in the cloud, run the tests, generate a release from the code, and finally, push your code to an Azure Web App.
 -  **GitHub**: Azure supports automated deployment directly from GitHub.
 When you connect your GitHub repository to Azure for automated deployment, any changes you push to your production branch on GitHub will be automatically deployed for you.
 -  **Bitbucket**: With its similarities to GitHub, you can configure an automated deployment with Bitbucket.
 -  **OneDrive**: OneDrive is Microsoft's cloud-based storage.
 You must have a Microsoft Account linked to a OneDrive account to deploy to Azure.
 -  **Dropbox**: Azure supports deployment from Dropbox, which is a popular cloud-based storage system that is similar to OneDrive.

-####  Manaual Deployment
+####  Manual Deployment

 There are a few options that you can use to manually push your code to Azure: